 Frequently Asked QuestionsThis FAQ provides a general overview of some electrical issues that homeowners encounter.
-However, we do not recommend that you try to solve complex problems on your own (beyond changing a lightbulb or resetting breakers).
-Call a High Quality licensed electrician if you’re unsure about electrical problems in your New Jersey home.
+However, we do not recommend that you try to solve complex problems on your own (beyond changing a light-bulb or resetting breakers).
+Call High Quality licensed electricians if you’re unsure about electrical problems in your New Jersey home or office.

 1. I have flickering lights/a bad outlet in my home, what can I do?